 Follow the instructions on the "DNS setup" page to find the IP address of your ingress controller.

-Then use that IP address to construct a domain with one of the above services.
+You then use that IP address to construct a domain with one of the above services.

-global.domain value when installing Epinio.
+global.domain value when installing and configuring Epinio.

 DNS Rebind Protection

-omg.howdoi.website in your local DNS server.
+omg.howdoi.website, or other providers, in your local DNS server.

 Cluster running in a VM

-443 to the VMs ports
+443 to the VM's ports